 - Individuals and team culture

 The leader has a huge influence on a team’s behavior, values, and rules, both written and unwritten.
-When it comes to culture, your actions and the way in which you lead have to be aligned with what you want the culture to look like.
+When it comes to culture, your actions and how you lead have to be aligned with what you want the culture to look like.
 Get to know the individuals in the team, spend time on active listening, and get good at asking open-ended questions.
 Spend an equal amount of time with everyone, and do not forget the high-performers.

 With Humbol, we want to give leaders more time for better leadership by increasing proactivity and equality in our leadership practices.
 Are you interested in finding out how we could support your organization?
-Schedule a free demo today and let’s discuss more.
+Book a meeting with me to discuss more.